-- set_choices_function(action, func)

-- set_choices_method(action, method)

-- set completer function(action, func)
+- set choices provider(action, func) - set_completer(action, func)

-- set_completer_method(action, method)

 There are times when what's being tab completed is determined by a previous argument on the command line.
-In these cases, Autocompleter can pass a dictionary that maps the command line tokens up through the one being completed to their argparse argument name.
+In theses cases, ArgparseCompleter can pass a dictionary that maps the command line tokens up through the one being completed to their argparse argument name.
 To receive this dictionary, your choices/completer function should have an argument called arg tokens.

 '''

-def my_choices_method(self, arg_tokens)
+def my_choices_provider(self, arg_tokens)

-def my_completer_method(self, text, line, begidx, endidx, arg_tokens)
+def my_completer(self, text, line, begidx, endidx, arg_tokens)

 '''